-The next Show and TEL event will be held on September 29 2017 (1–2pm) in Lecture Theatre A (LTA)
+The next Show and TEL event will be held on February 1st (1–2pm) in 32MS01 (Rik Medlik building)

-Topics include: SurreyLearn, Developing Online Resources and the Flipped Classroom.
-The event is free but places are limited, so please register online.
+Topics include: MOOCS, Developing Online Resources and the Flipped Classroom.
+The event is free but places are limited, so please register at:

 About our events